-A notion of a “hidden tradition” may therefore apply to Arendt’s examination of the Roman theology.
+The notion of a “hidden tradition” may therefore apply to Arendt’s examination of Roman theology.
 This issue seems to deserve attention as it reflects back on what was considered above as the interweaving of Roman and Jewish sources in Arendt’s thought.
-On the one hand Arendt coined the notion of “hidden tradition” in her early writings before and during the second world war, in referring specifically to Jewish history.
-The “hidden” tradition related to the endurance of a Jewish political “spirit”, within an overall a-political (for Arendt “worldless”) existence imposed on, and self-imposed by, Jews following the fall of their sovereign state in the first century AD.
-Thus, for example, the messianic political mission of 17th century Sabbatianism represented for Arendt a last, failed, attempt to restore the political “hidden” capacity of Jews that had become buried hundreds of years earlier.
-In modernity, in particular, the hidden political tradition was maintained according to Arendt, but also transformed into a plea for worldliness rather than a messianic fight for sovereignty (an argument that seems to be consistent with her growing distancing from Zionism in these years).
-It became the main characteristic of the “conscious pariah” – a term that plays on Weber’s “social outcast” – which Arendt ascribed, in a variety of writings, to a somewhat lively assembly of figures as Heinrich Heine, Rahel Varnhagen, Franz Kafka, Chalie Chaplin and Walter Benjamin.As Richard Bernstein had suggested, Arendt endowed these figures, with an ideal of being a rebel and pariah, a position which she, one may argue, did not only acclaimed but also reclaimed for herself.
-Against the Jewish imposed, and self-imposed, worldlessness – representing for Arendt “a form of barbarism” and the being “apolitical” – the conscious pariah acts as a “rebel” in continuing fighting for modern Jewish place in the polity as much as working against (external and inner) forces that prevent Jews from entering the modern political arena.
+On the one hand, Arendt coined the notion of “hidden tradition” in her early writings before and during the Second World War, when referring specifically to Jewish history.
+The “hidden” tradition of which she spoke related to the endurance of a Jewish political “spirit” within an overall apolitical (and, for Arendt, “worldless”) existence imposed on, and self-imposed by, the Jewish people following the fall of their sovereign state in the first century AD.
+Thus, for example, the messianic political mission of 17th-century Sabbatianism represented for Arendt a last, failed attempt to restore the political “hidden” capacity of Jews that had become buried hundreds of years earlier.
+In modernity, in particular, the hidden political tradition was maintained, according to Arendt, but also transformed into a plea for worldliness rather than a messianic fight for sovereignty (an argument that seems to be consistent with her growing distance from Zionism in those years).
+It became the main characteristic of the “conscious pariah” – a term that plays on Weber’s “social outcast” – which Arendt ascribed, in a variety of writings, to a somewhat lively assembly of figures including Heinrich Heine, Rahel Varnhagen, Franz Kafka, Charlie Chaplin, and Walter Benjamin.As Richard Bernstein suggested, Arendt endowed these figures with the status of rebel and pariah, a position which she, one may argue, not only acclaimed but also reclaimed for herself.
+Against the Jewish imposed, and self-imposed, worldlessness – representing for Arendt “a form of barbarism” and “apolitical” way of being – the conscious pariah acts as a “rebel” who continues to fight for a modern Jewish place in the polity, working against (external and inner) forces that prevent Jews from entering the modern political sphere.
 Thus: “As soon as the pariah enters the arena of politics, and translates his status into political terms, he becomes perforce a rebel.”

-On the other hand, Arendt also applies such an argument to the Roman religious tradition.
-As a “hidden” source of Christianity, the Roman religious “spirit” endured from Antiquity over Christianity and into modernity.
-Arguably, it is the translating of the Roman religious heritage to modern political terms – and especially in order to “rebel” against these terms – that Arendt wishes to evoke in her discussion of tradition.
-The “hidden” Roman tradition servers in such a way as a constant of history, applied wherever the “Roman-western” (for Arendt this also means “Western-Christian”) civilization is to be found.
+On the other hand, Arendt also applies a similar argument to the Roman religious tradition.
+As a “hidden” source of Christianity, the Roman religious “spirit” endured from antiquity and throughout the development of Christianity and on into modernity.
+Arguably, it is the translation of the Roman religious heritage into modern political terms – especially in order to “rebel” against these – that Arendt wishes to evoke in her discussion of tradition.
+The “hidden” Roman tradition thus serves as a constant element of history, applied wherever the “Roman-western” (for Arendt this also means “Western-Christian”) civilization is to be found.
 And it penetrated “wherever the pax Romana created Western civilization on Roman foundations.”